Overview

 What is monkeypox caused by?

-Monkeypox is caused by a virus from the same family that caused smallpox.
+Monkeypox occurs by a virus from the same family that causes smallpox.
 However, monkeypox disease is usually milder than smallpox.
-It was first isolated in monkeys and was given the name monkeypox.
+It was first found in monkeys, and since then, the name monkeypox.
 Even though rodents have been identified as the primary carriers of the virus.
 The World Health Organization plans to rename the illness because the name monkeypox may be misleading.
 The smallpox vaccine promises to offer some protection against the monkeypox virus.
-However, the disease may more likely affect those who have not been vaccinated against smallpox.
+However, the disease may more likely affect those not vaccinated against smallpox.

-In humans, monkeypox is spread through contact with an infected person’s bodily fluids, rash or contracted through respiratory droplets.
+In humans, monkeypox spreads through contact with an infected person’s bodily fluids, rash, or contracted through respiratory droplets.
 In addition, close personal or sexual contact can cause a person to become infected.

 Symptoms of monkeypox